|Configuration||Bass Reflex, Wide Dispersion|

 |Weight, assembled speaker, lbs||18|

 Another 2 way stand mount speaker kit?
 Not just another.

 There is no shortage of speaker kits in the marketplace using this configuration.
 It seems to be considered the quintessential go-to kit for the new speaker builder.
 And that is precisely why I thought it was appropriate to begin my MakeAudio journey targeting this configuration.

 Choosing the Transducers

 A high performance wide dispersion soft dome tweeter can offer exceptional performance with careful design.
 Metal dome tweeters may have some advantages but the audibility of those advantages is questionable.
 Some builders and audiophiles dislike metal dome tweeters because they describe their sound as harsh.
 This harshness is more of a product of the crossover design but I likely won’t be able to convince the critics.
 There is generally no such negative attribute associated with soft dome tweeters and speakers using them are found to be acceptable to a larger audience.
-The tweeters chosen for the Annex speaker are of the wide dispersion variety and do not utilize a horn or waveguide.
+The tweeter chosen for the Annex speaker is of the wide dispersion variety and does not utilize a horn or waveguide.
 I consider this to be the preferred target for the masses because room treatment and speaker position can be used to manipulate unwanted room reflections.
 Increasing the dispersion of a directional speaker is typically not an option.